calacuda/synth-32/README.md

 ## Planned Add-Ons

 - [ ] extra oscilators
-- [ ] extra keys (and oscilators and envelope switching and wave form switching)
+- [ ] extra keys (and extra oscilators, envelope switching, waveform switching, and a spare battery)
 - [ ] plotter w/ led matrix or small screen. (will plot the wave form sent to its I2S in).
 - [ ] drum synth and click-track generator (click track should be able to output to a dedicated I2S DAC so only the player can here it.)
 - [ ] drone note/chord synth (will auto repeat when note dies. will have a knob to control how long it takes to repeat the drone after it ends)